 In recent years, obesity has been a huge problem for many developed nations.
-America’s obesity rate has grown to nearly 40 percent in the last few years.
+The world’s obesity rate has tripled since 1975, which is quite a feat.
 As the years go by, obesity rates seem to keep climbing.
 At the same time, the amount of obesity-related diseases, like heart disease, also increases.
 While it is clear there are obesity issues in many parts of the world, did you know that being obese can also negatively affect your vision?

 Can Obesity Really Affect Ocular Health?

 Obesity affects all types of people including children and the elderly.
 Excess weight is a widespread problem – over 1.9 billion adults in the world are considered obese.
 It would be logical to assume most of the negative health effects would be known by now.
 However, while we know clearly how obesity affects other bodily systems, not much is known about how this condition affects the eyes.

 How Can Obesity Damage Eyes?

 By carrying extra weight, you can put excessive pressure on the blood vessels located in your eyes.
 Since these vessels are so delicate, they can be damaged very easily, causing poor vision.
 The higher your BMI (body mass index) is, the more likely you are to develop some of the eye diseases associated with obesity.

 Cataracts, in particular, are related to your nutrition and your environment.
 Since those who are obese do not get good nutrition, their eyes suffer.
 There are several vitamins that are really important to ocular health, such as vitamin A and omega-3s.
 Those who do not stay at a healthy weight are probably lacking these nutrients, so their risk of eye problems is even higher.